 Modern research shows that coconut water is more quenching than plain water for rehydration following exercise and, as a bonus, it tastes better too.
-Coconut water can lower blood pressure through several different actions, reduce inflammation and has antibacterial and antiviral properties to support immune function.
+Coconut water is also a natural remedy for high blood pressure, reduces inflammation and has antibacterial and antiviral properties to support immunity.

 What’s more, as it represents the ‘life’ fluid of an actively growing fruit, coconut water contains growth regulators (auxins) and cytokinin plant hormones that – in the laboratory at least – appear to offer anti-aging and anti-cancer effects on human cells, too.

 An immature green coconut contains around 750ml pure coconut water, which naturally forms as a clear, sterile liquid inside the shell.
 It is an excellent source of electrolytes and is classed as isotonic, meaning that its dissolved substances have the same osmotic pressure as body fluids.

 Coconut water is a great source of potassium, containing around 15 times more of this vital electrolyte than most sports and energy drinks (250mg/100g versus 12.5mg/100ml).

 Coconut water also supplies useful amounts of magnesium (25mg/100g), calcium (24mg/100ml), phosphorous (20mg/100ml) and manganese (142mcg/100ml).